 Q: For content to work, we have to understand our audience.
 What should businesses consider to recognize who they are addressing (ie. keyword research, analytic reports, listening on social channels?)

 A: Keyword research, analytic reports and listening on social channels are “tools” to help understand our audiences.
 Before we use these tools, we need to know “what” we want to understand about our audience.
 If your potential audiences are broad, you may need to segment them.
 With segmentation, you probably need to personify a specific segment.
 What makes them tick?
 What are their aspirations, challenges and pain points?
 Where do they go to consume content?
 What are the preferred formats or devices they use to consume content?
 Once you have some sense of understanding, you can use keyword research, analytic reports or social listening to validate your understanding.

 Q: What is the key trigger for businesses to buy into a content mindset?
 Is it openness?
-Is it the realisation that there is a wealth of content from within a business?
+Is it the realization that there is a wealth of content from within a business?
 Is it buying into a changing world?

 A: I am often asked how to convince internal stakeholders and management to buy into content marketing.
-It’s a matter of continuous education and the ability to show the business impact using content.
+It’s a matter of continuing education and the ability to show the business impact using the content.
 You need to demonstrate the way your content helps your company’s business.
 In my blog post on March 3rd, 2014, “How to Determine the Value of Content”, I included an excerpt from the Measurement chapter of my book.
 I defined the value of content as:

 Value of Content = F (Content Usage for Business Results or Organizational Impact)